HadiKhoirudin/android_device_vandroids4ptx/README.md

 Advan Vandroid S4PTX is Advan Vandroid model S4P, S4T, & S4X
 where are running on same kernel, 1 kernel compatible for 3 devices.

-CM-12.1 Samsung SM-G531H has been tested to running on Advan Vandroid S4PTX with kernel for our devices But different source make our devices cannot turning Wi-Fi for ap_mode / p2p_mode * hotspot Wi-Fi Wi-Fi only working for connect to internet, cannot turning on hotspot mode.
+CM-12.1 Samsung SM-G531H has been tested to use & boot on Advan Vandroid S4PTX with kernel for our devices But different source make our devices cannot turning Wi-Fi for ap_mode / p2p_mode * hotspot Wi-Fi our devices has sprdwl which different than Samsung SM-G531H devices.

+Known bugs only
+Wi-Fi working, but only for connect to internet, cannot turning on hotspot mode.

 Based on current Source from CM-12.1 Samsung SM-G531H where has been contributed by koquantam a.k.a doesntexist@XDA we need rebuild CM-12.1 with current configuration from CM-12.1 Samsung SM-G531H & modified Wi-Fi configuration based our devices configuration.